rysolv/markdown_ssg/src/7-tips-for-junior-engineers.md

 And I hate it.
 For me, this comes down to confidence, and the level of emphasis you place on your job title.

-Your organization probably has a ton of different names for the job.
+Your company will have a ton of different names for the job.

 > L1, L2, L3, L4, SWE I, SWE II, Junior Dev, Senior Dev, Tech Lead, Team Lead, Principal, Architect, etc.

+Now I'm not advocating that you start calling yourself [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds).
+Or only applying to Principal Engineering role.
 But you don't need to wrap _"Junior Engineer"_ around your whole professional identity.
-Of course you won't know all there is about programming.
+Of course you won't know all there is to know about programming.
 But neither does anyone else at your company!

+&nbsp;

+You've landed the job!
+The hard part is over.
+And a great way to advance from the Junior Engineer role, is to cross out the ~~Junior~~.